Support Our New Journey

 In order to welcome guests at our new location and continue offering meaningful experiences, we need help covering the following setup costs:

-• Comfortable couch for wellness talks & discussions: ~$400
+• Comfortable chairs for wellness talks & discussions: ~$400

 Your support will directly help us create a warm, welcoming, and functional space where we can continue sharing Japanese fermented foods, medicinal cooking, and meaningful cultural experiences.